hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

     @1
     CDEFG

 This gives you a pretty prominent delay effect with a short timing.
 Play around with `DELAYTIME=` (in milliseconds) and `DELAYLEVEL=` (scale of 100).
 You can turn off delay for the whole track by saying `DELAY=OFF`.
+You can use `DELAYTIME=AUTO` to automatically set the delay timing according to the tempo.
 Please note that you cannot change the settings for the delay effect not separately on each channel.

 <div id="volume_envelope" />
 ## Volume Envelope ##